 The QM component extensively integrates with procurement, production, sales, and equipment maintenance processes.
-Advanced features include managing complete internal or external audit's business processes and finding root causes of a product's failure to ensure ongoing quality improvements to a company's business processes.
+Advanced features include managing complete internal or external audit's business processes.
+It can also assist in finding root causes of a product's failure to ensure ongoing quality improvements to a company's business processes.

 Plant Maintenance (PM)

-The PM component monitors machines and functional locations (such as a chiller room or a boiler room) to make sure they are in proper working order and provides alerts when issues are detected to prevent machine failures and production disruptions.
+The PM component monitors machines and functional locations (such as a chiller room or a boiler room).
+This is to make sure they are in proper working order.
+It provides alerts when issues are detected to prevent machine failures and production disruptions.
 Business processes such as preventive maintenance, corrective maintenance and refurbishment maintenance are all covered in the SAP PM component.

 Customer Services (CS)

 The CS component handles business processes related to a company providing maintenance services to customers' equipment.
 The option to bill customers for the maintenance services delivered is also part of the CS component.

 PS is meant to manage large, complex projects such as setting up a new manufacturing plant or monitoring a plant's maintenance turnaround.
 All project-specific procurement or production through PS ensures that this component is able to allocate a project's costs correctly while remaining within the defined project's budget.

 Human Capital Management (HCM)